How to Overcome Trauma

 Freedom from suffering

-This is an article about how to deal with the trauma.
-When we experience severe loss, life threatening events, or random acts of violence, stressful emotions kick in that can block the door to spiritual healing.
+But, let me also point out that severe loss, life threatening events, or random acts of violence, can kick in those disturbing emotions, which might actually block the door to spiritual healing.
 There is never any shame in sharing honestly and openly painful experiences, which actually begins the pathway to freedom and recovery.
+So, let me take you back to a past event that happened around ten years ago.

 It’s Christmas morning: traditionally a time of joy, wonder, faith, family-love, and celebration.
 I am sitting on the couch in our family room, looking at the soothing and comforting glow of our Christmas tree lights.
 But at the age of 60, I am struggling with the pain and shame of being fired from my job as a mental health counselor in Grants Pass, Oregon two weeks ago.